Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Appendix 2: Implementation details of the CE-SIS algorithm

-For the $N_i^{(t)}$ allocation at each iteration $t$, we round the numerical $N_i^{(t)}$ to the nearest integer.
-The difference between $\sum_{i=1}^{m} N_i^{(t)}$ and $n^{(t)}$ due to rounding is spread across the largest $N_i^{(t)}$'s equally to make sure we strictly stay within the simulation budget.
-The purpose of spreading across the largest $N_i^{(t)}$'s (as opposed to, say, the smallest ones) is to minimize the deviations from the prescribed $N_i^{(t)}$'s.
-Note that SIS is generally insensitive to variations of $N_i^{(t)}$'s \cite{Choe2015}.
+{For the $N_i^{(t)}$ allocation at each iteration $t$, we round the calculated $N_i^{(t)}$ to the nearest integer and we set $N_i^{(t)} = 1$ if the rounding leads to $0$ (see Algorithm~\ref{alg:alg1}).
+The positive or negative difference between $\sum_{i=1}^{m} N_i^{(t)}$ and $n^{(t)}$ due to the rounding is distributed across the $N_i^{(t)}$'s sequentially to make sure we strictly stay within the simulation budget at each iteration.
+Note that SIS is generally insensitive to variations of $N_i^{(t)}$'s, as shown in Table~\ref{tab:ex2-ratio} and reported in \cite{Choe2015}.}